segmentio/segment-docs/src/connections/destinations/catalog/convertflow/index.md

 ---
 [ConvertFlow](https://www.convertflow.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is the all-in-one platform for converting your website visitors.
 From one builder, you can create, personalize and launch dynamic website content, forms, popups, sticky bars, surveys, quizzes and landing pages, without coding.

 This destination is maintained by ConvertFlow.
-For any issues with the destination, [contact their team](mailto:support@convertflow.com).
+For any issues with the destination, [contact the ConvertFlow Support team](mailto:support@convertflow.com).

-_**NOTE:** The ConvertFlow Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on April 23, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the ConvertFlow Destination and its documentation, [let their team know](mailto:support@convertflow.com)!_
+{% include content/beta-note.md %}

 ## Getting Started